What they got was a lackluster performance on Senior Day that resulted in a 12-1 win in five innings by the Lady Bubblers (15-5).

 After Fitting walked to reload the bases, Lauren Otto knocked in the third run with a groundout.
 Becca Glessner then made it 5-0 with a two-run single up the middle.

-After a quick 1-2-3 inning by the Lady Bolts, the Lady Bubblers were right back
+After a quick 1-2-3 inning by the Lady Bolts, the Lady Bubblers were right back at them in the second inning.

 A single and a walk brought up Purvis with another chance to do some damage.
 She responded with another long hit, this time over the center fielder's head that resulted in two more RBIs and a triple.
 Glessner also had another big hit in the inning, this time a two-run single that gave Boiling Springs a 9-0 lead.